apitoolkit/apitoolkit-landing/docs/sdks/java/springboot/index.md

 ## Installation

-To install the APItoolkit Spring Boot SDK, add the following dependency to your `pom.xml` file within the `&lt;dependencies&gt;` section:
+To install the SDK, kindly add the following dependency to your `pom.xml` file within the `&lt;dependencies&gt;` section like so:

 ```xml
 &lt;dependency&gt;